atomicules/pinboard-elinks/README.markdown

 ##Notes

-Developed and tested with ELinks 0.12pre5 and Lua 5.0 (both of which are well out of date, but if it works there it should work with if you are building from the repository master and using Lua 5.1, etc; and if it doesn't since you are clever enough to build yourself I'm sure you can adapt the scripts as necessary).
+Developed and tested with ELinks 0.12pre6 and Lua 5.1.4.

 ##Extras